AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 {% include linkedHeading.html heading="Approach #2: Implementing a Finite State Machine" level=2 %}

 Now that we've looked at how to create a state transition table, we can implement a finite state machine.

-Here's a bit of a thought exercise before we get to the actual implementation details:
+But before we get to the implementation details, let's consider the following thought exercise:

 Instead of using a state transition table and a `LightState` *enum*, what if we make each concrete light state its own *class*?
 That way, we can delegate the task of determining the next state to the *current state* that a light is in.
 In other words, I'm proposing that we do something like this, where invoking a light's `toggle` method in turn invokes the current state's `toggle` method (because remember—we're now going to use classes instead of enums for the states):

 {% capture code %}#pragma once
 #include "LightState.h"